 Taylor Morrison: Hi, yes!
 So, my name's Taylor Morrison, and I created Inner Workout really because I needed it.

 A lot of times I feel like some people who work in the wellness space are naturally good at things.
-For instance, they can meditate forever and it’s something that they really enjoy.
+For instance, they can meditate forever and it's something that they really enjoy.
+Not for me.